oluchicharity/Safira/README.md

 Edit the .env file to set up your blockchain connection, AI settings, and camera configurations.
 Start the local server:
 npm start
-Access the app at http://localhost:3000.
+Access the app at http://localhost:2002.
 Running Tests
 To run the tests, use:

-npm test
+Postman or hoppscotch

 Contributing

 We encourage open-source contributions to Safira!
 Here's how you can help: